The Complete Guide to Smart Warehousing: Systems + Solutions

 The smart warehousing market is currently valued at $20.4B USD and is growing rapidly at an annual growth rate (CAGR) of 14.6%.
 This means the smart warehousing industry is expected to reach $40.5B USD by 2028.
 The growth of the market can, in part, be attributed to growing numbers of ecommerce businesses adopting multichannel sales strategies and improved technology.

-How does smart warehousing benefit retailers?
+How does smart warehousing benefit businesses?

 Smart warehousing improves logistics operations so online retailers can grow their business while maintaining transparency and warehouse control.
 The more visibility an online retailer has into warehouse performance enables smarter decisions and the ability to establish a more agile supply chain.